Every pilot prays they will never be faced with a post-crash survival situation.

 Made specifically for pilots, the knife features a seat belt cutter, so you can get out quick; an easy to use LED flashlight that is also designed to easily be mounted when you need both hands free; a magnesium alloy fire starter to help get a fire going, and a window breaker that will work on any tempered glass.
 The knife also features a locking serrated blade to ensure it can cut through tough material.

-In short, if you ever find yourself in a tough spot, the Flight Outfitters Pilot Survival Knife equips you with everything you need, and you’ll be glad you have it on you, which is why I always carry one when I fly.
+In short, if you ever find yourself in a tough spot, the Flight Outfitters Pilot Survival Knife equips you with everything you need, and you’ll be glad you have it on you, which is why we always carry one when we fly.

 Best Carbon Steel Knife: Ontario SP2 Air Force Survival Knife